-A complete copy of SWWC's Policy 522-Title IX Sex Nondiscrimination Policy, Grievance Procedures and Process can be found on the SWWC website.
+Access SWWC's full Policy 522-Title IX Sex Nondiscrimination Policy, Grievance Procedure and Process

 Notice of Violent Behavior by Students

 SWWC will give notice to teachers and other appropriate SWWC staff before students with a history of violent behavior are placed in their classrooms.
 Prior to giving this notice, district officials will inform the student's parent or guardian that the notice will be given.
 The student's parents/guardians have the right to review and challenge their child's records, including the data documenting the history of violent behavior.